ncatlab/nlab-content/pages/9/0/3/9/9309/content.md

 * {#Chemissany04} W. Chemissany, _On the way of finding the non-Abelian Born-Infeld theory_, 2004 ([spire:1286212](http://inspirehep.net/record/1286212) [[ChemissanyNonAbelianDBI04.pdf:file]])

-Issues with this proposal at higher order have been found in
+Issues with this proposal at higher order have been found in:

 * {#HashimotoTaylor97} [[Akikazu Hashimoto]], [[Washington Taylor]], _Fluctuation Spectra of Tilted and Intersecting D-branes from the Born-Infeld Action_, Nucl.
 Phys.
 B503: 193-219, 1997 ([arXiv:hep-th/9703217](https://arxiv.org/abs/hep-th/9703217))